Stop Press: New Campaign 2016 kicks off - 'Neuter your pet cat for just £5!'

 • Male cats are fertile as early as six months old and each can impregnate hundreds of female cats every year

 • Cats reproduce incredibly efficiently and a single female can be responsible for over 20,000 offspring in just five years

 • A neutered cat makes a better pet; it is not as territorial, is less aggressive, more affectionate and less likely to wander.
 Neutered cats also usually live longer

 • Neutering can literally save a cat's life.
 Feline Immunodeficiency Virus (FIV) and Feline Leukaemia Virus (FeLV) are life-threatening diseases for cats.
 These diseases are transmitted through mating and fighting.
 Neutered cats are less likely to get into fights with other cats and won’t mate.

-• Modern anaesthesia means that the cats are dealt with as "day patients" and that they can go home on the same day as the procedure
+• Modern anaesthesia means that the cats are dealt with as 'day patients' and they can go home on the same day as the procedure is carried out

-• Most local vets will accept our Neutering Vouchers, They are worth £20 for males and £26 for females.
-You usually have to pay a small top up fee dependant upon which vet you use of around £10
+• Most local vets will accept our neutering vouchers.
+You may have to pay a small top up fee dependent on the vets scale of charges.

-• You need a cat carrier and the ability to get the cat to the vet of choice by 9am.
+• You need a cat carrier and the ability to transport the cat to the vet usually by or before by 9am.
 Cats are normally collected after 4pm.

-THE VOUCHER WILL BE POSTED TO YOUR HOME ADDRESS.
-DO NOT BOOK AN APPOINTMENT UNTIL YOU HAVE THE VOUCHER IN YOUR POSSESSION
+THE VOUCHER WILL BE POSTED TO YOUR HOME ADDRESS - BEST NOT TO BOOK AN APPOINTMENT UNTIL THE VOUCHER ARRIVES.

 Vets in North Birmingham where vouchers are accepted: